 This is what it’s all about.
-The closing date is the date you become the owner of and get the keys.
+The closing date is the date you complete the process of buying a new house.

-Your solicitor transfers the balance of the purchase price to the builder’s solicitors.
+Your conveyancing solicitor transfers the balance of the purchase price to the builder’s solicitors.

 Your solicitor will order legal searches against you, the builder and the new home.